rudberga/CI-MS4-nft/README.md

 #### Colors

-The color theme is solely focused on black, white and grey.
+The color theme is solely focused on black, white and gray.
 The reason for this is, as written above, I do not wanna take away from the art pieces.

 I have therefore focused on below palette